-If you spot a serious safety hazard at your workplace, you need to file a hazard or violation complaint with the Occupational Safety and Health Administration (OSHA) as quickly as possible.
+If you spot a serious safety hazard at your workplace, and you wish to file a hazard or violation complaint with the Occupational Safety and Health Administration (OSHA), it is best to take action as quickly as possible.
 OSHA will issue citations only for violations that either currently exist or could be found within the last six months.
-You only have a certain number of days to contact OSHA to file a complaint against your employer in New York.
+You only have a certain number of days, discussed further below, to contact OSHA to file a complaint against your employer in New York.

 Whistleblower complaints must be filed within the time limits specified within the whistleblower statute relevant to the complaint, as follows (timeline starts on the date you experienced adverse action from your employer, such as being terminated):

 |30 Days||60 Days||90 Days|

 |Section 11(c) of the Occupational Safety and Health Act (OSH Act)||International Safe Container Act (ISCA)||Asbestos Hazard Emergency Response Act (AHERA)|